CS-Era/gruppof-open-webui/README.md

 Browse and download models from [Ollama Library](https://ollama.ai/library).

-To download any model modify the .env file or download directly from the GUI in Administration Panel -> Settings -> Models
+To download any model modify the .env file or download them directly from the GUI in Administration Panel -> Settings -> Models

 ## 👥 Development Team